jayfiled/apertureLabsRoboticArm/readme.md

     - "methods" / "functions" are being used interchangeably in all the videos / articles I've read.
 Not sure which to use.
     - Don't know the concrete naming conventions for Method Names, Variables, instance variables etc.
     - ✅Overcame it by looking up the (style guide)[https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions]👍👍
-- Spend a bit of time looking into getting better nUnit outputs, like rSpec in Ruby how each test failure has an 'expected' and 'got instead' errors.
+- Spent a bit of time looking into getting better nUnit outputs, like rSpec in Ruby how each test failure has an 'expected' and 'got instead' errors.
+    - ✅ Only found the command line option `-v:n` - but needed to spend more time in the docs.
 - Testing is challenging because I don't have a 100% confidence that the test I write will be testing the right thing.
 My pseudo code often needs refactoring because of logic errors, so TDD will take some getting used to.
+- Not 100% sure if I am testing the right things because of the above issues.
+- When I started the tests, I was expecting to write the tests all out with pseudo code, then slowly code the app based on the tests I wanted to write and then write them and run them.
+Then as I added more code, I was expecting to develop the app in a state where I write a function, run the tests, check results and repeat.
+I was hoping that I wouldn't have to run the app as a user to make sure it hadn't broke.
+But instead I found that I would write a test, then to run that test I would need to code more than just the method I was testing.
+The method was often calling a method in another class, which needed feedback from an instance of the view etc.  I definitely look forward to doing some courses targeting doing this the right way.
+It should click after struggling through it the wrong way.
+- Now I've scratched around in C# I am looking forward to all the 'ah-ha!' moments i'll get while doing an online course.
 - Found out about LINQpad as a scratch pad for checking C# syntax etc, but missed out on a debugger like byebug.
 In retrospect, the debugger in VScode would have probably done the trick if I got too stuck.
-- Not 100% sure if I am testing the right things because of the above issues.
-- Now I've scratched around in C# I am looking forward to all the 'ah-ha!' moments i'll get while doing an online course.
+Seems like there is a way to connect LINQpad to the project that I look forward to exploring more.